ryanhansen2222/csci-432-fall2020/extra-credit.md

 Groups.''
 On Monday, 24 August 2020, I will give a practice talk at 14:30.
 The audience for this talk is PhD students and postdocs who are in the AISES [Lighting the Pathway program](https://www.aises.org/content/lighting-pathway).
-So, as an audience member, please put on your improt had and pretend to be a PhD student interested in learning more about how to work in collaborations.
+So, as an audience member, please put on your improv hat and pretend to be a PhD student or postdoc interested in learning more about how to work in collaborations.
 I invite questions during the talk (where you would try to ask questions that you could imagine that the participants would ask).
 After the talk, I will request feedback from the audience.
 Any/all feedback is welcome.
 By 12:00 on Tuesday, you must submit a one-page summary of your feedback.
 What would work well is two bullet-point lists: one of what went well and one of what could be improved.
 (Note: usually, I would give one week for the write-up, but the actual seminar will be on Wednesday, 26 August, and I would look forward to improving my presentation based on your feedback).
 Zoom link will be posted in the course discussion board over the weekend.
 I expect this session will be 1.5 hours.